Data Format Reference

 Acceleration along the z-axis

-The readings table is stored as a PyTables (HDF5) table, which allows efficient time-range queries without loading the entire file into memory.
+The readings table is stored as a PyTables (HDF5) table so the app can query a time window without loading the whole file.

 File placement